microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/03-BuildPipeline.md

     1. Python version – 3.6

-    2. Add a task to setup environment by using `install_environment.sh` file in `environment_setup` folder.
+    2. Add a task to setup environment by using `install_environment.sh` file in `Data_and_Code/environment_setup/` folder.
 This will install all the python modules required for the project.
         -   **Hint:** Use a command line task that allows you to run the shell script.

     3. Add a task to get Azure ML Workspace connection using `Workspace.py` in `service/code` folder.
 This will establish connection to Azure ML workspace by using your workspace details in `config.json` file.